piersharding/hdbpp-timescale-filesink/doc/deployment.md

 #### libhdbpp-timescale Shared Library

-The GitHub [README](https://github.com/tango-controls-hdbpp/libhdbpp-timescale) for this project details the configuration parameters that must be passed to the library from the hdbpp-es/hdbpp-cm Device Servers.
+The [README](https://gitlab.com/tango-controls/hdbpp/libhdbpp-timescale) for this project details the configuration parameters that must be passed to the library from the hdbpp-es/hdbpp-cm Device Servers.

 #### hdbpp-health-check Device Server